tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 ```
 _Check that the values must be **bool** instead of **string**_

-WordPress default files `wp-includes` and `wp-admin` will be set to it's development version if set to `true`.
+WordPress default files `wp-includes` and `wp-admin` will be set to its development version if set to `true`.

 ### `CONCATENATE_SCRIPTS`
 On your WordPress administration you will have all your JavaScript files concatenated in to one single request based on the dependencies and priority of enqueue.